 General Information About the Study

 The goal of the WU-PE-CGS study is to better understand three types of cancer that we don’t have much data on yet.
-These types of cancer are: cholangiocarcinoma (a rare bile duct cancer); colorectal cancer in Black Americans under age 50; and multiple myeloma in Black Americans.
+These types of cancer are: cholangiocarcinoma (a rare bile duct cancer); colorectal cancer in Black Americans age 65 and under; and multiple myeloma in Black Americans.

 To learn more about these cancers, the study asks people who participate to give permission to do genetic tests and to look at their medical records, as well as to answer questions in surveys and interviews.